gdsbook/book/notebooks/03_spatial_data_processing.md

 enforced](https://books.google.com/books?id=-FbVI-2tSuYC&pg=PA186&lpg=PA186&dq=planar+enforcement+theobald&source=bl&ots=SpOsACcrbP&sig=ACfU3U1CPniL-YpWCt0ml--XIP5_d3fkWA&hl=en&sa=X&ved=2ahUKEwjC-5LX1_fqAhWEHzQIHcNwC-8Q6AEwDXoECAoQAQ#v=onepage&q=planar%20enforcement%20theobald&f=false)
 and do not overlap.

-However, from the perspective of the census tracts, the relationship can be of a *one-to-many* form, since one census tract can contain multiple listings.
+From the perspective of the census tracts, the relationship is of a *one-to-many* form, since one census tract can contain multiple listings.
 And, it is this cardinality that we want to leverage in aggregating the listing information by tract.
 For example, we can get the number of listings within